livewire/livewire/docs/polling.md

 ##  Viewport throttling

-Another measure you can take only to poll when necessary is to add the `.visible` modifier.

-By adding `.visible`, Livewire will only poll the component when it is visible on the page:
+Another measure you can take to only poll when necessary is to add the `.visible` modifier to `wire:poll`.
+The `.visible` modifier instructs Livewire to only poll the component when it is visible on the page:

 ```html
 <div wire:poll.visible>